|

 Heading off on a trip to Europe?
 Starting to pack for the trip?
 Your favorite Europe travel guide has rounded-up some easy tips about what to pack, how to prepare, and what to wear once you've arrived in Europe.
 The tips you need to look perfect in Europe.

-Wondering what you're supposed to wear?
+Wondering what to wear in Europe?

 Wondering how you look stylish on a trip to Europe, while being comfortable enough to walk around *all day everyday* for 10 days?
 It's a hard nut to crack, but after 6 trips "across the pond" over 4 years, I do consider myself an expert.

 I've collected some "go-to" outfits that are chic and stylish, without being uncomfortable.
 Who knew that combination existed?
 I certainly didn't - and you'll note you won't be seeing any pictures from my first trip to Europe, because I've metaphorically burned all the the ones with me in them.
+Wait.
+Are you saying travel is all about what I'm wearing?

 I am *not* saying that traveling is all about appearances, though, I do write about the subject often.
 Traveling is about exploring, seeing the world, expanding your horizons, and learning how other people live.